Health and appearance of Michael Jackson: Autopsy report

 Jackson's death was caused by an acute propofol intoxication with a benzodiazepine effect being a contributory factor in the death.

 The coroner determined Jackson's death a homicide based on the following reasons: "Circumstances indicate that propofol and the benzodiazepines were administered by another.
 The propofol was administered in a non-hospital setting without any appropriate medical indication.
-The standard of care for administering propofol was not met […].
+The standard of care for administering propofol was not met [...].
 Recommended equipment for patient monitoring, precision dosing, and resuscitation was not present.
 The circumstances do not support self-administration of propofol".

 Jackson's autopsy report states one scar beside each of his nostrils, one scar behind each of his ears, plus cosmetic tattoos on his eyebrows, around his eyes and lips.
 It also states a "dark discoloration resembling a tattoo on the anterior half of the scalp".
 Jackson was uncircumcised.
 The report confirmed that he had vitiligo and states a "focal depigmentation of the skin" (i.e., the depigmentation occurs on one or a few areas of the body).

 In Jackson's case, there were five affected areas.
 Two areas of his neck were found to have reduced (though not absent) melanocytes, the cells active in skin pigmentation.
-He had punctured wounds on his right neck, both arms, both ankles and his right shoulder.
+He had puncture wounds on his right neck, both arms, both ankles and his right shoulder.
 Jackson had degenerative osteoarthritis of the lower lumbar spine facet joints and the distal interphalangeal joints of the right index and long fingers as well as the left little finger.
 He also had a chronic interstitial pneumonitis.

 Second autopsy

-Jackson's family sought a second autopsy which was performed by a private pathologist on June 27, 2009.
-Reverend Jesse Jackson said the family had a lot of questions.
+Jackson's family sought a second autopsy, which was performed by a private pathologist on June 27, 2009.
+Reverend Jesse Jackson (no relation) said the family had a lot of questions.
 Former medical examiners said it is not unusual for families to ask for a second autopsy because they either distrust officials or want a second opinion.
 A New York pathologist said the family would have the results within one or two weeks.
-It was estimated that the official results for the toxicology results for Jackson could take four to six weeks.
+It was estimated that the official toxicology results for Jackson could take four to six weeks.